Default Tools - Examples¶

 Composition patterns (starter chains)¶

-These seven tools are picked so any pair plugs together — a perfect first agentic-workflow surface.
+These nine tools are picked so any pair plugs together - a perfect first agentic-workflow surface.
 Two patterns you can reproduce after Local Pass:

 - Search → summarise -